emaloney/MBDataEnvironment/README.md

 ### Types of MBML declarations

-While any included modules may introduce additional MBML declarations, the Mockingbird Data Environment includes the ability to declare:
+While any included modules may introduce additional MBML declarations, by itself, the Mockingbird Data Environment includes the ability to declare:

 * *Includes* — The manifest file is so named because in a larger application, it's a best practice to break discrete parts of the application into separate MBML files that are *included* from the manifest.

-* *Variables* — Initial values for Mockingbird variables can be set in MBML.
+* *Variables* — Values for Mockingbird variables can be set in MBML.

 * *Functions* — The capabilities of Mockingbird expressions can be extended by introducing new MBML functions.

 #### Includes